Yeah, yeah, we all know that words like restaurant, déja vu, touché (etc etc) came from French. We didn’t even bother changing them!

 All these words either came from French or Old French, or at least via French, according to the Online Etymology Dictionary.

-Season two of the podcast is out now.
+Season five of the podcast is out soon.
 Subscribe here.